 Using the 66 Express Lanes

-The Transform 66 Outside the Beltway Project provides 22.5 miles of new express lanes (two lanes in each direction alongside three regular lanes), with dedicated express lanes access ramps, and median space reserved for future transit.
+The Transform 66 Outside the Beltway Project provides 22.5 miles of new express lanes (two lanes in each direction alongside three general-purpose lanes), with dedicated express lanes access ramps, and median space reserved for future transit.

 How to Use the 66 Express Lanes